ShadowSecurityOfficial/Shadow-Cloud/README.md

 ```
 # Requesting a distribution

-If you would like a feature to be added to Shadow-Cloud please request it by opening an issue on GitHub and explaining why it would be of value to Shadow-Cloud.
+If you would like a feature to be added to Shadow-Cloud please request it by opening an issue on GitHub and explain why it would be of value to Shadow-Cloud.

 # DISCLAIMER